hrydgard/ppsspp-site/docs/troubleshooting/control-stick-problems.md

 The God of War games have a few events where you need to rotate the stick a few full laps.
 Doing that on the touchscreen can be a little tricky but there's another way.

+IMPORTANT: Before doing the below, check that you have disabled Frameskipping on the Graphics tab in settings - this can interfere with the move.
+This might make it possible for you to perform the move without issue.

+Anyway, here are the steps to enable doing it the easy way:

 * If you are using a controller, just map two buttons to "Rotate Analog (CW)" and CCW.
 CW refers to clockwise, CCW to counter-clockwise.
 Then press and hold the mapped buttons to rotate the stick.